COMBINE-lab/pufferfish/README.md

 So before running the whole pipeline of index building, make sure you have already installed TwoPaCo.

 ## Core Pipeline
 Having a set of reference fasta files or a concatenated fasta file which contains all the references, one can build the pufferfish index setting the required arguments in `config.json` and running the command `bash index.sh` in pufferfish directory.
+If you are willing to have your own `<config.json>` file you can pass the file as an argument to index bash script and run the command `bash index.sh <my_config.json>`.

 The commands in the `index.sh` file go through the pipeline of "*fixFasta -> TwoPaCo juntion finding -> TwoPaCo dump -> pufferize -> pufferfish index*" and perform the following steps:
 1. **FixFasta**